cresset-template/cresset/README.md

    `Makefile` and target the `train` service by default.
    Run `make up` if the image has already been built and rebuilding the image from the Dockerfile is not necessary.
 2. Run `make exec` to enter the interactive container environment.
+   Using `tmux` inside the container is recommended.
 3. There is no step 3.
 Just start coding.
-   Check out the documentation if anything goes wrong.
+   Check out the documentation or create an issue if anything goes wrong.

 ## Makefile Instructions